RamiKrispin/awesome-ds-setting/README.md

 Download the installation file and follow the instructions.

-## Set Python
+## Set Up Python

 This section focuses on setting up tools for working with Python locally (without Docker container) with UV and miniconda.
-If you are intrested in setting up a dockerized Python/R development environment with VScode, Docker, and the Dev Containers extension, please check out the following tutorials:
+If you are interested in setting up a dockerized Python/R development environment with VScode, Docker, and the Dev Containers extension, please check out the following tutorials:
 - Python - https://github.com/RamiKrispin/vscode-python
 - R - https://github.com/RamiKrispin/vscode-r